JohnAlbin/sassy-test/README.md

         // @error in your module, you should expect the error object to exist
         // and to contain the error message from your module. error.should.exist;
-        error.message.should.equal("Some helpful error message from your module.");
+        error.message.should.equal('Some helpful error message from your module.');
         done();
       });
     });